rh-telco-tigers/autoscaling-demos/README.md

 In the above output you will see that the recommendation for this particular deployment is between 25 milicores and 1.5 milicores.
 Memory recommendations will take longer to stabilize.

 For additional information on the use of Vertical Pod Autoscalers, see [https://docs.openshift.com/container-platform/4.7/nodes/pods/nodes-pods-vertical-autoscaler.html](https://docs.openshift.com/container-platform/4.7/nodes/pods/nodes-pods-vertical-autoscaler.html)

+## Custom Metrics Autoscaling

+This topic is covered in a separate [README.md](customMetricsScaling/README.md) file because there is additional setup required to use custom metrics.
+Please see this file for a demo/tutorial on using custom Metrics to trigger autoscaling.

 ## Cluster Autoscaling